rancher/docs/content/rancher/v2.x/en/quick-start-guide/deployment/amazon-aws-qs/_index.md

 3. Rename the `terraform.tfvars.example` file to `terraform.tfvars`.

 4. Edit `terraform.tfvars` and customize the following variables at minimum.
-To change node counts and sizes, see node sizes
+To change node counts and sizes, see `node sizes`.

   - `aws_access_key` - Amazon AWS Access Key
   - `aws_secret_key` - Amazon AWS Secret Key
   - `ssh_key_name` - Amazon AWS Key Pair Name
   - `prefix` - Resource Prefix

-5. *Optional* Modify the count of the various node types within `terraform.tfvars`.
+5. **Optional:** Modify the count of the various node types within `terraform.tfvars`.
 See the [Quickstart Readme](https://github.com/rancher/quickstart) for more information on the variables.

 6. Run `terraform init`.